-The Lead Market Initiative is the European policy for 6 important sectors that are supported by actions to lower barriers to bring new products or services onto the market.
-The European Commission, Member States and industry work together to carry out the action plans for the 6 Lead Markets: eHealth, protective textiles, sustainable construction, recycling, bio-based products and renewable energies.
+The Lead Market Initiative was the European policy to lower barriers to bring new products or services onto the market in 6 important sectors.
+The European Commission, Member States and industry worked together to carry out the action plans for the 6 Lead Markets: eHealth, protective textiles, sustainable construction, recycling, bio-based products and renewable energies.

-As the public sector is a significant purchaser in each of these Lead Markets, specific resources have been funded under this Initiative to assist in the procurement of innovative and/or more sustainable solutions from these markets.
+As the public sector is a significant purchaser in each of these Lead Markets, specific resources were funded under this Initiative to assist in the procurement of innovative and/or more sustainable solutions from these markets.